anthonyvouin/cat-health-tracker/README.md

 3. **Enhancing Keyboard Navigation**
 4. **Testing and Refining Accessibility**

-These exercises are designed to be completed within approximately 12 hours and will guide you through practical improvements and testing procedures to ensure the application meets high accessibility standards.
+These exercises will guide you through practical improvements and testing procedures to ensure the application meets high accessibility standards.

 By completing these exercises, you will gain hands-on experience in applying accessibility principles to a real-world project, enhancing both your skills and the quality of your web applications.